alfiosalanitri/backup-mysql/README.md

 # NAME
-backup-mysql.sh - create a tar archive with databases stored in .sql.gz separated file.
+backup-mysql - create a tar archive with databases stored in .sql.gz separated file.

 # DESCRIPTION
 this script dump all databases into singular database.sql.gz file and create an archive .tar.xz into current script directory.